 - Behavioral intervention/s, such as sleep-restriction, relaxation and stimulus control.

 - Learning how to adhere better to sleep hygiene recommendations.

 - In some cases, using drugs at least during the early phase of the treatment will be helpful.

 - If your insomnia is secondary or co-morbid with a different condition, then obviously we would need to take care of that as well.

 However, these are just the broad categories of treatment with plenty of flexibility within each of them.

 Insomnia (Sleeplessness) FAQ

 A condition plaguing the lives of far more people than one would think, insomnia can indeed be quite the thorn in one’s side, to say the least.

 What is it though, what causes it, and how can you get rid of it?
 Can one actually die from insomnia?
-These are some of the questions that we answer below.
+These are some of the questions that I answer below.

 What does it mean to have insomnia?